monkeyman79/bitbucket/README.md

 # sdl-fixes

+**This code has been incorporated into SDL in release 2.0.9.
+It remains here for display and vanity purposes.**

 Fix SDL Linux evdev leaving keyboard dead after nonclean application exit.

 In SDL release 2.0.6, when Linux evdev keyboard support has been moved to a separate source file, a feature was added to disable normal keyboard event processing, to prevent "spilling" keystrokes to background virtual console.